pchiorean/Indentz/README.md

 # Indentz

 Collection of InDesign scripts for simple and repetitive tasks.
-Many are designed to be run through a shortcut (you can found a configuration suggestion in the [Shortcuts](#shortcuts) section).
-Some are intended to be run in the [**`batch_convert.jsx`**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script by Peter Kahrel.
+Many of them are designed to be run by assigning keyboard shortcuts from **Edit > Keyboard Shortcuts... > Product Area > Scripts** (suggestions below each section).
+Some can be run in the [**`batch_convert.jsx`**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script by Peter Kahrel.

 ## Description